brandur/sorg/content/markdown/john-muir-trail/main.md

 We eat lunch at the top of the pass, meeting Keith, a PCTer who we've been intermittently passing and being passed by all day, and another fellow from Glasgow.

 After a previous bad experience with marmots, Rob doesn't like marmots, and spends as much time chasing them away from his pack as he does eating food.
-The marmots go hungry, but appear unphased as they wait for the next hiker to come through.
+The marmots go hungry, temporarily, but appear unconcerned as they wait for the next ~~victim~~ hiker to come through.

-And now back down the other side.
+Now back down the other side.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/seldon-pass-09" "https://www.dropbox.com/scl/fi/dachot327i8mqj1hph6j6/2W4A3977.JPG?rlkey=ygx4p0u08a8hynoaao24te74w&dl=1" 1200}}" loading="lazy"></figure>